danielkellyio/awake-template/content/posts/getting-started-with-awake.md

 # Having Issues?

-If your having any issues feel free to reach out to me on twitter [@danielkelly.io](https://twitter.com/danielkelly_io) or report an issue in [github repo](https://github.com/danielkellyio/awake-template).
+If you're having any issues feel free to reach out to me on twitter [@danielkelly.io](https://twitter.com/danielkelly_io) or report an issue in [github repo](https://github.com/danielkellyio/awake-template).